 Displaying SELinux Context Information

-To display the context information that's associated with files, use the ls -Z command:
+• To display the context information that's associated with all files in a directory, use the ls -Z command:

 ls -Z